 NOTE: The temperature probes value cannot be edited.
-Any change beyond the threshold will generate an alert that will cause the fan speed to vary.
+Any change beyond the threshold generates an alert that causes the fan speed to vary.
 For example, if the CMC ambient temperature probe exceeds threshold, the speed of the fans on the chassis increases.